Millwall F.C.: History

-Bermondsey redevelopment controversy
+Bermondsey redevelopment controversy and the Den's future

 In September 2016 Lewisham Council approved a compulsory purchase order (CPO) of land surrounding The Den rented by Millwall, as part of a major redevelopment of the "New Bermondsey" area.
 The plans were controversial because the developer, Renewal, is controlled by offshore companies with unclear ownership, and is seen by the club and local community to be profiteering by demolishing existing homes and businesses as well as Millwall's car-park and the Millwall Community Trust facility to build up to 2,400 new private homes, with no social housing.
 The club contemplated the possibility of having to relocate to Kent.
 Millwall had submitted their own plans for regeneration centred around the club itself, but the council voted in favour of Renewal's plans.
 In December 2016 Private Eye reported how Renewal had been founded by a former Lewisham Council leader and senior officer, suggesting potential bias, and that the decision to approve Renewal's plans may have been made as far back as 2013 despite the fact that no due diligence had been able to be carried out by PricewaterhouseCoopers due to "poor" and "limited" access to information and management at Renewal, which is controlled from the Isle of Man and British Virgin Islands.
 In the face of mounting community opposition and media scrutiny, the Council said in January 2017 it will not proceed with the CPO.
 However, it was later reported to be taking legal advice regarding other avenues of securing the CPO, and Council cabinet members will decide how to proceed after a "review".
 Private Eye reported that Millwall are continuing to explore relocation options in Kent.

+On 9 May 2024, Millwall secured a 999-year lease for The Den from the council, after approval from the Mayor of Lewisham.
+The new lease secured the club's future in London and removed restrictions on developing the area surrounding the stadium, also giving Millwall development rights to build new homes, leisure and community spaces in New Bermondsey.